Kathy Castor: 2010

 Castor defeated Republican nominee Mike Prendergast, a career military officer who retired in 2008 as a colonel in the United States Army, with 60% of the vote to Prendergast's 40%.
 It was the best showing for a Republican in this district since 1994.

 2012

 After the 2010 census, Florida gained two more congressional seats.
 As a result, Castor's district was renumbered the 14th.
 It was no less Democratic than its predecessor, and Castor was reelected with 70.2% of the vote over Republican E. J. Otero.

-2014

-No candidates filed to oppose Castor in the 2014 election.

 2016

 Prendergast considered a rematch against Castor in 2016, but instead opted to run for sheriff of Citrus County.
 Christine Quinn, the founder of My Family Seasonings, challenged Castor instead, running on a pro-business and anti-immigration platform.
 A court-ordered redistricting cut out the district's share of St. Petersburg while pushing it further into Tampa, but it was no less Democratic than its predecessor, and Castor defeated Quinn with 61.79% of the vote to Quinn's 38.21%.